-- The patient is confused, doesn’t know where he is, becomes forgetful, or isn’t making sense.
-(See the section called "Confusion.")
+- The patient is confused, becomes forgetful, isn’t making sense, or can’t tell you where they are.
+(See the section called “Confusion.”)

 What the patient can do

 - If you start feeling warm or cold, check your temperature by mouth every 2 to 3 hours.
-If you are unable to hold the thermometer in your mouth, put it under your armpit.
+If you can’t hold a thermometer in your mouth, put it under your armpit.